patrickwide/febpos-backend/README.md

     php artisan serve
     ```

-- NOTE - To run in test mode run `php artisan seed`
+- note - To run in test mode run `php artisan seed` to generate some dammy data.

 2. Access the application at [http://localhost:8000](http://localhost:8000).